 Mycobacteria generate energy by metabolizing fats through the biochemical reactions cycle.
 This cycle also generates a molecule that the bacterium can take away to use anywhere.
 Thus, it stops the energy-producing cycle.
 Scientists have discovered that mycobacteria can switch between these two routes through a volume control mechanism.
 It can also improve their survival.

 Once the isocitrate molecule has been produced, it can pass in two directions.
 1. Continue the energy production cycle or 2.
 It was taken away to synthesize other parts of the bacterium.
 If it goes through the biosynthesis direction exceptionally, it might restore or stop the energy production cycle.
 Devastating though it sounds, this can excellently treat an infecting mycobacterium.

 The key to controlling which route isocitrate will manifest in the enzymes surrounding all these reactions.
 The enzyme isocitrate dehydrogenase keeps it for the fat metabolism and energy production cycle.
 Similarly, the enzymes isocitrate lyase and malate synthase switch it away into biosynthetic processes in the bacterium.

 The mechanism is appropriately adaptable and flexible.
 It responds instantly to active environments in which the bacterium can find itself.
-Additionally, it is is also unique from that used by gut bacteria.
-It does not affect patient’s microbiome.
+Additionally, it is also unique from that used by gut bacteria.
+It does not affect a patient’s microbiome.
 (Microbiome’s increasing evidence shows that it is intimately linked to the healthy function of the immune system.)